jacksanderson123/Note-Taking-App/README.md

 # Goals-App
 This is a simpele IOS(Swift) Goal setting application.
 The app allows you to create and manage your primary goals, then create targets as mini goals to help you achive your primary goals.
+It also encourages you by providing a new and inspiring qoute every time you load the app.

 # Install